SamOBrienOlinger/PP4/README.md

 ## **[Features](#features)**

-The webiste consists of five pngages
+The webiste consists of five pages:

 * [Homepage](#homepage)
 * [New Cockaparents](#new-cockaparents)